shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 13: Binary Trees/Step 13.1: Traversals/Level Order Traversal.md

 - by doing this, we can return list of lists i.e. a separate list for each level
 - remove from queue and to current level list
 - add left to queue if not null
-- add right to queue if not nul
+- add right to queue if not null
 - add current level list to answer
 - time complexity - O(N)
 - space complexity - O(N)